espressif/esp-mdf/examples/development_kit/button/README.md

 ### 3. Association

-* After the device is networked, go to ESP-MESH App, open the list of added devices, and long press ESP32-MeshKit-Button.
+* After the device is networked, go to ESP-WIFI-MESH App, open the list of added devices, and long press ESP32-MeshKit-Button.

 * In the pop-up menu choose `Device association`, then choose the ESP32-MeshKit-Light and tap on `√` at the top right corner.